SmithsonianWorkshops/SMSC_2019_Conservation_Genomics/Day5_population_structure_demography/ANGSD.md

 ## ANGSD
 * Reminder to take notes, share info here: [Etherpad](https://pad.carpentries.org/2019-Oct-SMSC)

 Now that we have the bam files from yesterday, we are going to run [ANGSD](http://www.popgen.dk/angsd/index.php/ANGSD).
 ANGSD can perform a variety of population genomics analyses.
-Today, we are going to use it to look at population structure and to estimate an allele frequency spectrum (or site frequency spectrum).
+Today, we are going to use it to look at population structure and to estimate a site frequency spectrum (or allele frequency spectrum).

 First, you need to add an additional `bam` file to your `variants` directory.
 This is a `bam` file of the raw reads for the reference, mapped back to its own genome.
 This will allow us to include it in our population structure analyses and demographic analyses.
 You can `cd` into your `pop_gen/variants` directory and copy it using: